midgen/cashgenUE/README.md

 Infinite Procedural World Generator for UE 4.10

 This initial release of the plugin has been pared back to the basic terrain generation element.
-It was previously built on UnrealLibNoise which provided a nice modular noise system but as it was LGPL I had to ditch it in favour of FastNoise (https://github.com/Auburns/FastNoise) which is MIT licensed so ready to use in your UE projects.
+It is built using the MIT-licensed FastNoise for noise generation (https://github.com/Auburns/FastNoise).

 #Instructions

 Copy the Cashgen plugin to your project's Plugins folder.
-The main class is WorldManager, there is an example map and level to demonstrate setup.
+The main class you are interested in is WorldManager, place an instance in your level and call the SpawnZones function, passing in a reference to the player pawn and the noise generation parameters (see below for examples).

 There is a development thread on the UnrealEngine forums which contains some example blueprints you can use.

 https://forums.unrealengine.com/showthread.php?109894-Cashgen-(kinda)-Infinite-Procedural-World-Generator

-Configration is done in the SpawnWorld blueprint function.
-You must provide a Pawn reference for the world to be populated around.
-Some example configuration values to get you started :

 ##NoiseConfig